adnammit/movieAppV1/README.md

 * add some kind of hot queue feature (stuff you want to watch soon)
     - change the favorite property to queue?
     - cos that might be redundant with 5 starts...
-* add csv export option
+* add csv import/export option
 * custom column sets
 * add tags/categories/lists
 * implement Surprise!